 Each term we study one significant literary text, for example ‘The Graveyard Book’ by Neil Gaiman and ‘A Midsummer Night’s Dream’ by William Shakespeare in Year 7; and ‘A Christmas Carol’ by Charles Dickens and ‘Macbeth’ by William Shakespeare in Year 8.
 Using the text as a springboard, students work on a range of tasks to develop their reading and writing skills.
 In both years pupils also engage with a range of fiction, non-fiction, poetry, prose and drama texts.
 These are further used to encourage pupils to develop their confidence through regular speaking and listening activities.

 In Year 9 students begin to prepare more explicitly for their final GCSE exams in Year 11.
-They study two significant literary texts – Of Mice and Men by John Steinbeck and Romeo and Juliet by William Shakespeare – as well as continuing to read a wide range of non-fiction, poetry and other texts.
+They study two significant literary texts – Roll of Thunder Hear My Cry and Romeo and Juliet – as well as continuing to read a wide range of non-fiction, poetry and other texts.
 Each scheme of work forms the basis for a wide range of activities, all of which are designed to prepare students not only for their GCSEs, but for life after school.

 In Year 10 and 11, students study a range of classic texts – An Inspector Calls by J. P Priestly. the Strange Case of Dr Jekyll and Mr Hyde by R. L Stevenson and Romeo and Juliet by William Shakespeare.
 Students also learn 15 poems from an anthology linked to the theme of Love and Relationships.

 To achieve their spoken language qualification, students are required to make a formal presentation to a small audience of other students which is filmed and submitted to the exam board for checking.

 For further information about exams, texts and revision resources, please visit the faculty website: stanboroughenglish.wixsite.com/english

 How can I support my child in this subject?